Darla Vale, Ph.D., RN; Dean of Health Sciences

 Susan MacPherson, DNP, RN, PNP-BC; MSN-MAGELIN Program Director

-Kristin Clephane, DNP, RN, CPN; Assistant Dean of Nursing
+Kristin Clephane, DNP, RN, CPN; Assistant Dean of Nursing, Chair of Nursing

 Melanie Quilla-Deza, DNP, RN, CNE; MSN/DNP Program Director